edawu11/BBTD/README.md

 All real datasets involved in the paper can be downloaded from [here](https://drive.google.com/drive/folders/1D30eKEmbjgK0ZbnU7BUctfFuAhspKPM7?usp=sharing).
 Please download this repository and put the downloaded `data` file in the root path.

 # Tutorial
-We provide a tutorial of our work for reproducibility.
+We provide a tutorial document of our work for reproducibility.
 Please see `./docs/Tutorial.html`.

 # License
 BBTD is licensed under the GNU General Public License v3.0.